What would be the first thought that would come to your mind when you hear someone saying that they are having a sleep divorce?

 Either one of you prefers sleeping in the morning and the other one early at night.
 Sleeping together can be hard when your spouse is turning the lights on to read or tossing and turning.
-Couples sleeping separately won’t have this problem because they can get the peace and quiet that they need on the time they need it.
+Couples sleeping in separate beds won’t have this problem because they can get the peace and quiet that they need at the time they need it.

-Ever wonder how hard it is to sleep if yourspouse snores loudly or have you experienced waking up in the wee hours of the night because of your partner’s tossing and turning or just the irritable feel of body heat in a hot night?
+Ever wonder how hard it is to sleep if yourspouse snores loudly or have you experienced waking up in the wee hours of the night because of your partner’s tossing and turning or just the irritable feel of body heat on a hot night?

-Disrupted sleep can have drastic bad effects in our health.
+Disrupted sleep can have drastic bad effects on our health.